 Public Continuing Education Programs are open to clinicians who are seeking greater knowledge about Analytical Psychology and its applicability to clinical practice.
 The Institute is also committed to providing courses in Jungian thought for educators, spiritual directors and interested individuals that engage an in-depth examination of psychological concerns, both personal and collective, facing our contemporary world.
 Continuing Education credits are available for licensed clinicians.
 These programs are introductory courses in Analytical Psychology and related fields.

-The Five-Part Series presents lectures on five Friday afternoons from 1:00 to 4:00 (October thru February) in which a Jungian analyst or scholar makes use of insights from Analytical Psychology to address an identified psychological problem facing our contemporary world.
+The Public Program Series presents lectures on five Friday afternoons from 1:00 to 4:00 (October thru February) in which a Jungian analyst or scholar makes use of insights from Analytical Psychology to address an identified psychological problem facing our contemporary world.
 Lectures often include film clips and mythic amplifications to deepen the experience of participants.

 Upcoming Classes & Events